Arms of Skanderbeg

 Skanderbeg (Skënderbeu) was a prominent figure in the history of Albania.
 His weapons have been subjects of mythical adoration.
 According to legends, his sword was so heavy that only his arm could wield it.
 It was also said to be so sharp that it could slice a man vertically from head to waist with little effort and cut a huge boulder in half with a single blow.

-Of all of Skanderbeg's belongings, but four objects remain: two swords, a helmet, and a prayer book.
-Currently the weapons (helmet and swords) are on display in the Collection of Arms and Armour at the Neue Burg (affiliated with the WeltMuseum) in Vienna after having passed through the hands of countless noblemen since the 15th century when they were first brought over to Italy from Albania by Skanderbeg’s wife, Donika Kastrioti.
+Of all of Skanderbeg's belongings, only four objects remain: two swords, a helmet, and a prayer book.
+Currently, the weapons (helmet and swords) are on display in the Imperial Armoury at the Weltmuseum Wien, but it's a collection of the Kunsthistorisches Museum in Vienna, after having passed through the hands of countless noblemen since the 15th century when they were first brought over to Italy from Albania by Skanderbeg’s wife, Donika Kastrioti.
 The prayer book is archived at the Shelley Publishing House in Chelsea, London in England.